falihgoz/SIGNL/README.md

-# SIGNL
+# SIGNL: Spatio-Temporal Vision Graph Non-Contrastive Learning

-This is the code implementation for Spatio-temporal Vision Graph Non-Contrastive Learning for Audio Deepfake Detection.
+This repository contains the implementation of SIGNL, submitted to the 41st IEEE International Conference on Data Engineering (ICDE) 2025.

 # Installation